Is Yoga okay for Christians?

 Are Catholicism and Yoga mutually exclusive?

 It is inconsistent to have an authentic conversion experience to Christ, and persistently follow Yoga.
 The founders of Yoga were seeking truth many centuries before the birth of Christ.
-Saint Thomas travelled to Southern India in 50-72 A.D. and was martyred there in service to the Gospel, which is why there are many Indian Christians in the south.
-In modern times, an individual's search for Truth in another religion is honoured by God if they don't know better, but the Catholic Church believes an authentic search for Truth always leads towards Christ and his Church.
+So naturally their search was authentic.
+However, Saint Thomas (the disciple of Jesus known as "doubting Thomas") travelled to Southern India in 50-72 A.D. and was martyred there in service to the Gospel, which is why there are many Indian Christians in the south.
+We think an individual's search for Truth in another religion is honoured by God if they don't know who Christ is, but the Catholic Church believes an authentic search for Truth always leads towards Christ and his Church.

 What about just doing Yoga exercises and ignoring the philosophy?